 Separates tissues for up to 7 days - the critical tissue healing period1,2

 More than 4 million patients have received SEPRAFILM in clinical use worldwide.
 Robust clinical data (n=2,133) across five clinical studies have demonstrated the safety and efficacy of SEPRAFILM Adhesion Barrier.
 2-6

 SEPRAFILM is composed of sodium hyaluronate and carboxymethylcellulose (HA/CMC)

-In patients who have ovarian, primary peritoneal or fallopian tube malignancies, SEPRAFILM use has been reported to have an increased risk of intra-abdominal fluid collection and/or abscess, particularly when extensive debulking surgery was required.
+- In patients undergoing surgery for ovarian, primary peritoneal or fallopian tube malignancies, Seprafilm use has been reported as having an increased risk of intraabdominal fluid collection and/or abscess, particularly when extensive debulking surgery was required.

 - No controlled clinical studies have been conducted in patients with active infections.

 - Foreign body reaction may occur, as with any implanted material and most surgical adjuncts, but have been rarely reported during clinical use.